repetitions are assisted movement by a training partner, or spotter.

 performing forced reps.
 In fact, high level strength and power

 athletes attempt to avoid training to failure.
-However many people
+Instead they systematically

-in the gyms still continue to use this technique despite more
+gyms still continue to use this technique despite more effective

 In the 80's, Dr. Franco Columbo wrote an article condemning